stanchan/clock-8001/v4/osc.md

 ### `/clock/text`

 Shows a text message on the clock face.
+Specify duration of 0 for infinite duration.

 Parameters:
 1. integer; the red color component for the text color, 0-255